zombodb/zombodb/TYPE-MAPPING.md

 # Type Mapping

-ZomboDB provides a set of default Postgres\<-->Elasticsearch type mappings for Postgres' common data types.
+ZomboDB provides a set of default Postgres\<-->Elasticsearch type mappings for Postgres's common data types.
 ZomboDB also includes a complete set of custom Postgres DOMAINs that represent all of the foreign languages that Elasticsearch supports.

-This document attempts to explain how ZomboDB maps Postgres data types to Elasticsearch data types, how they're analyzed (if at all), and how these things can be controlled through a combination of Postgres' type system and ZomboDB-specific functions.
+This document attempts to explain how ZomboDB maps Postgres data types to Elasticsearch data types, how they're analyzed (if at all), and how these things can be controlled through a combination of Postgres's type system and ZomboDB-specific functions.

 ## Common Data Types